BMB-STAT/BMB-STAT2/chapter1.md

 Did you spot any trends or patterns in the data?

-Actually, it's pretty hard to make sense of a list of numbers like that by just eyeballing them, and impossible with large datasets.
+Actually, it's pretty difficult to make sense of a list of numbers like that by just eyeballing them, and impossible with large datasets.
 It's easier to use summary statistics or graphs to give an overall impression of the data.

 Let's take a look at the distribution of mouse weights in a histogram.